laschuet/ClusteringPrototypesCriticisms.jl/examples/README.md

 ## List

 - [cifar-10](cifar10): Explaining the clustering of the CIFAR-10 data set with prototypes and criticisms.
-- [raw](raw): Explaining the raw Iris flower data set with prototypes and criticisms.
+- [iris](iris): Explaining the raw Iris flower data set with prototypes and criticisms.